Business Management

 Learning Outcomes:

-Upon completing this course, students are familiar with the principles, methods, models and tools of organization development, of teamwork and coaching.
+Upon completing this course, alumni are familiar with the principles, methods, models and tools of organization development, of teamwork and coaching.
 They can assess the applicability of these tools and of the organization develop process in an increasingly changing and volatile corporate environment and evaluate potential impacts of application.
-Students have substantially developed their willingness and ability to change and learn, their systemic thinking and assessment capacities and thus their transformation competencies to meet the challenges of organization development.
+Alumni have substantially developed their willingness and ability to change and learn, their systemic thinking and assessment capacities and thus their transformation competencies to meet the challenges of organization development.

 Superior module: